desir-designs/desirdesigns.studio/README.md

 * Ingridents Page Added

-**Version 1.0.0**
-* Facade Service (v0.0.1) Integrated.
-Allowing future-proof extensions.
-* API Maintanence

-**Version 0.0.9**
-* Views 'Simply-Typed', parametermized as needed for cms data transformations.
-* Animations optimized.
-* App Layout polyfilled.

 ---

 ## ➰Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at devops@desirable.solutions

 ---